A Sequence-Form Characterization and Differentiable Path-Following Method for Computing Normal-Form Perfect Equilibria in Extensive-Form Games: A Sequence-Form Characterization of Normal-Form Perfect Equilibria

 \section{A Sequence-Form Characterization of Normal-Form Perfect Equilibria}

 This section begins by examining the relationship between mixed strategies and realization plans, laying the groundwork for the characterization of normal-form perfect equilibria.
-Following this, a sequence-form characterization of normal-form perfect equilibria are established by the limit of Nash equilibria within a class of perturbed games.
+Following this, a sequence-form characterization of normal-form perfect equilibria are established as a limit point of a sequence of Nash equilibria within a class of perturbed games.